gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 ##### MI

 MI = Monetary Inflation.
 There is no ultimate cap on the number of GRC to be minted.
-A static 1,456,000 GRC are minted every year which means that the monetary inflation rate is constantly decreasing toward 0.
+A static 1,456,000 GRC are minted every year which means that the monetary inflation rate is constantly decreasing toward zero (0).

 ##### CBR